FGasper/zmodemjs/README.md

 about the protocol.
 As far as I know these are the best sources for information on ZMODEM.

-Two documents that describe ZMODEM are included with this distribution.
+Two documents that describe ZMODEM are saved in the repository for reference.
 The first is the closest there is to an official ZMODEM specification: a description of the protocol from its author, Chuck Forsberg.
 The second seems to be based on the first and comes from
 [Jacques Mattheij](https://jacquesmattheij.com).

+**HISTORICAL:** The included `rzsz.zip` file (fetched from [ftp://archives.thebbs.org/file_transfer_protocols/](ftp://archives.thebbs.org/file_transfer_protocols/) on 16 October 2017)
+is the last public domain release from Forsberg. [http://freeware.nekochan.net/source/rzsz/](http://freeware.nekochan.net/source/rzsz/) has what is supposedly Forsberg’s last shareware release;
+I have not looked at it except for the README.
+I’m not sure of the copyright status of this software: Forsberg is deceased, and his company appears to be defunct.
+Regardless, neither it nor its public domain predecessor is likely in widespread use.

 Here are some other available ZMODEM implementations: